jordifierro/pachatary-android/README.md

 ##### SelectLocationActivity
 ![SceneDetailActivity](https://s3-eu-west-1.amazonaws.com/abidria/static/select-location-screenshot.jpg)

-This activity shows a map to allow user select a location.
+This activity shows a map to allow user select a location (only for scenes).
 It starts with the last known user location to make the process faster.

 ##### PickImageActivity